oktadev/okta-blog/_source/_posts/2022-04-21-jhipster-k8s-azure.md

 - [Docker Hub](https://hub.docker.com/): you'll need a Docker Hub to host the docker images so that Azure can pull them.
 - [Java 11](https://adoptopenjdk.net/): this post requires Java 11.
 If you need to manage multiple Java versions, SDKMAN! is a good solution.
 Check out [their docs to install it](https://sdkman.io/installit).
 - [Okta CLI](https://cli.okta.com/manual/#installation): you'll use Okta to add security to the microservice network.
 You can register for a free account from the CLI.
-- [Azure Cloud account](https://azure.microsoft.com/en-us/free/): they offer an account with a $200 credit to start.
+- [Azure Cloud account](https://azure.microsoft.com/en-us/free/): they offer a free-tier account with a $200 credit to start
 - [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli): you'll use the Azure CLI to manage the Kubernetes cluster
 - [kubectl](https://kubernetes.io/docs/tasks/tools/): CLI to manage Kubernetes clusters